calebmosher/pkmngo/src/sections/pokemon-gyms.md

 To **dodge**, swipe either left or right.
 Your Pokemon will move in an outer circle around the opposing Pokemon.
 But be careful, as after you dodge, the other Pokemon will turn to face you again.

+As a Trainer, you can also swap out your current Pokemon for another in your battle party at any time.
+This is useful if you are going for [type advantages](#win-gym-battles) to help win battles easier.

 > **How do I win Pokemon battles?**
 See the [Win Gym Battles](#win-gym-battles) section to find out!